-6 Secrets To Engage Audience During A PowerPoint Presentation
+6 Secrets to Engage Audience During a PowerPoint Presentation with Activities

 Presentation is a delicate art and so one must choose his or her creative voice cautiously.
 When giving a PowerPoint Presentation, engaging your audience is the most important thing.
 Without the attention of your audience, you cannot achieve your objective.
 Your challenge is not only to make the listeners want to listen but also help them to remember and act on the thoughts you share.